|

 Household Air Pollution

-ORGANIC GASES Sources: Household products including: paints, paint strippers, and other solvents; wood preservatives; aerosol sprays; cleansers and disinfectants; moth repellents and air fresheners; stored fuels and automotive products; hobby supplies; dry-cleaned clothing.
-Health Effects: Eye, nose, and throat irritation; headaches, loss of coordination, nausea; damage to ...
+Health Effects: Eye, nose, and throat irritation; ... other solvents; wood preservatives; aerosol sprays; cleansers and disinfectants; moth repellents and air fresheners; stored fuels and automotive products; hobby supplies; dry-cleaned clothing.
+Health Effects: ...

 ecolivingcenter.com